diy-make/memory/2025/Q4/12/17/md/2025-12-17_png_journal.md

 - **Proposed Reorganization:** `2025/Q4/12/17/png/52-thalos-processes-twentieth-image-under-new-protocol.png`
 - **Journal Path:** `2025/Q4/12/17/md/2025-12-17_png_journal.md`

-### 53. `Screenshot from 2025-12-17 13-44-56.png` (2025-12-17)
+### 54. `Screenshot from 2025-12-17 13-45-03.png` (2025-12-17)
-- **Description:** Thalos processes the twenty-first image under the "Chrono-Fractal" system.
+- **Description:** Thalos processes the twenty-second image under the "Chrono-Fractal" system.
 The agent generates a description and key takeaway for the image, which depicts the agent "Arete" continuing its session.
 Thalos then presents the full analysis to the user for approval, following the established human-in-the-loop verification model.
+- **Key Takeaway:** The agent continues to execute the full analysis loop for the twenty-second image under the new protocol, including generating a "Key Takeaway" and awaiting user verification.
+- **Proposed Reorganization:** `2025/Q4/12/17/png/54-thalos-processes-twenty-second-image-under-new-protocol.png`
+- **Journal Path:** `2025/Q4/12/17/md/2025-12-17_png_journal.md`

+### 55. `Screenshot from 2025-12-17 13-45-12.png` (2025-12-17)
+- **Description:** Thalos processes the twenty-third image under the "Chrono-Fractal" system.
+The agent generates a description and key takeaway for the image, which depicts the agent "Arete" continuing its session.
+Thalos then presents the full analysis to the user for approval, following the established human-in-the-loop verification model.
+- **Key Takeaway:** The agent continues to execute the full analysis loop for the twenty-third image under the new protocol, including generating a "Key Takeaway" and awaiting user verification.
+- **Proposed Reorganization:** `2025/Q4/12/17/png/55-thalos-processes-twenty-third-image-under-new-protocol.png`
+- **Journal Path:** `2025/Q4/12/17/md/2025-12-17_png_journal.md`

+### 56. `Screenshot from 2025-12-17 13-45-23.png` (2025-12-17)
+- **Description:** Thalos processes the twenty-fourth image under the "Chrono-Fractal" system.
+The agent generates a description and key takeaway for the image, which depicts the agent "Arete" continuing its session.
+Thalos then presents the full analysis to the user for approval, following the established human-in-the-loop verification model.
+- **Key Takeaway:** The agent continues to execute the full analysis loop for the twenty-fourth image under the new protocol, including generating a "Key Takeaway" and awaiting user verification.
+- **Proposed Reorganization:** `2025/Q4/12/17/png/56-thalos-processes-twenty-fourth-image-under-new-protocol.png`
+- **Journal Path:** `2025/Q4/12/17/md/2025-12-17_png_journal.md`

+### 57. `Screenshot from 2025-12-17 13-48-21.png` (2025-12-17)
+- **Description:** Thalos processes the twenty-fifth image under the "Chrono-Fractal" system.
+The agent generates a description and key takeaway for the image, which depicts the agent "Arete" continuing its session.
+Thalos then presents the full analysis to the user for approval, following the established human-in-the-loop verification model.
+- **Key Takeaway:** The agent continues to execute the full analysis loop for the twenty-fifth image under the new protocol, including generating a "Key Takeaway" and awaiting user verification.
+- **Proposed Reorganization:** `2025/Q4/12/17/png/57-thalos-processes-twenty-fifth-image-under-new-protocol.png`
+- **Journal Path:** `2025/Q4/12/17/md/2025-12-17_png_journal.md`

+### 58. `Screenshot from 2025-12-17 13-49-57.png` (2025-12-17)
+- **Description:** Thalos processes the twenty-sixth image under the "Chrono-Fractal" system.
+The agent generates a description and key takeaway for the image, which depicts the agent "Arete" continuing its session.
+Thalos then presents the full analysis to the user for approval, following the established human-in-the-loop verification model.
-- **Key Takeaway:** The agent continues to execute the full analysis loop for the twenty-first image under the new protocol, including generating a "Key Takeaway" and awaiting user verification.
+- **Key Takeaway:** The agent continues to execute the full analysis loop for the twenty-sixth image under the new protocol, including generating a "Key Takeaway" and awaiting user verification.
-- **Proposed Reorganization:** `2025/Q4/12/17/png/53-thalos-processes-twenty-first-image-under-new-protocol.png`
+- **Proposed Reorganization:** `2025/Q4/12/17/png/58-thalos-processes-twenty-sixth-image-under-new-protocol.png`
 - **Journal Path:** `2025/Q4/12/17/md/2025-12-17_png_journal.md`